-British baritone David Stout made his Royal Opera debut in 2009 as Flemish Deputy (Don Carlo) and has since returned to sing Baron Douphol (La traviata) and Selby de Selby (The Virtues of Things, world premiere).
+British baritone David Stout made his Royal Opera debut in 2009 as Flemish Deputy (Don Carlo) and returned to sing Baron Douphol (La traviata) and Selby de Selby (The Virtues of Things, world premiere).
 Other performances at the Royal Opera House include Gratiano (The Merchant of Venice) for Welsh National Opera.
 In the 2018/19 Season he sings Roucher (Andrea Chénier).

-Concert work includes extracts from Paolo Albiani (Simon Boccanegra) and the title role of Falstaff with Mark Elder and the Hallé Orchestra, Aeneas (Dido and Aeneas) with the English Concert, Bach’s St John Passion with the Aurora Orchestra at King’s Place, Verdi’s Requiem with the Royal Philharmonic Orchestra at the Royal Albert Hall, Handel’s Messiah and Brahms’s Ein deutsches Requiem with the Hallé, The Dream of Gerontius in Katowice and Mozart’s Requiem with the Bournemouth Symphony Orchestra.
-His recordings include The Creation, Lieder eines fahrenden Gesellen, Wolf’s Eichendorff Lieder, Rochester in Joubert’s Jane Eyre and Sullivan’s The Beauty Stone.
+Stout’s concert work includes the Dark Fiddler at Amsterdam Concertgebouw, Donner (Das Rheingold) with Mark Elder and the Hallé Orchestra, Aeneas (Dido and Aeneas) with The English Concert, Bach’s St John Passion with the Aurora Orchestra at King’s Place, Verdi’s Requiem with the Royal Philharmonic Orchestra at the Royal Albert Hall, Handel’s Messiah and Brahms’s Ein deutsches Requiem with the Hallé, The Dream of Gerontius in Katowice and Mozart’s Requiem with the Bournemouth Symphony Orchestra.
+His recordings include Haydn’s Creation, Mahler’s Lieder eines fahrenden Gesellen, Wolf’s Eichendorff Lieder, Rochester in Joubert’s Jane Eyre and Sullivan’s The Beauty Stone.

 David Stout as Selby de Selby in The Virtues of Things, The Royal Opera